 She encourages her team to reach the edge of their learning, trust the process and take a leap of faith.

 You and your firm achieve more only when your skills improve.
 To improve skills and expertise we must practice at the edge of our current skill level.

-Towards the end of the podcast, Paul and Lucy talk about books they have recently read, here are the links to them:
+Towards the end of the podcast, Paul and Lucy talk about books they have recently read.
+Here are the links:

-Lucy and Paul talk about the importance of her team and the high standards she has.
+Lucy and Paul discuss the importance of her team and the high standards she sets for them.
 She wants them to work hard, push themselves and feel a real sense of achievement.
-She aims for a highly motivated, busy team with targets that stretch them but are achievable.
+She aims for a highly motivated, busy team with targets that stretch them but which are achievable.